bartificer/programming-by-stealth/docs/pbs95.md

 JavaScript getters and setters pre-date ES6, and hence, pre-date the `class` keyword.
 They can be used within any encapsulated object.

-However, in this instalment we've only going to look at their use in class definitions.
+However, in this instalment we're only going to look at their use in class definitions.

 ## Robust JavaScript Class Attributes with Getters and Setters

 Getters and setters have all kinds of uses in JavaScript, but we're going to use them first and foremost to protect our classes' data attributes.

-When I first introduced the concept of encapsulation I mentioned that in some languages encapsulation provides access control to data attributes, but that JavaScript is not one of those languages.
+When I first introduced the concept of encapsulation I mentioned that in some languages, encapsulation provides access control to data attributes, but that JavaScript is not one of those languages.
 Protection of attributes is what we're trying to achieve, but the language doesn't support that, so we have to make do with an approximation 🙁 We can come close to true access control by combining the power of JavaScript getters and setters with a commonly accepted convention.

 ### Though Shalt Pretend Underscores Bestow Invisibility!